microsoft/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     sudo apt-get install git
     ```

-### Task 2: Deploy a single-node HANA instance by using Terraform and Ansible
+### Task 2: Deploy a single node HANA infrastructure by using Terraform

 1. In the SSH session to the Azure VM you provisioned in the previous task, run the following to generate the SSH key pair that will be used to secure access to Linux Azure VMs deployed in this lab (when prompted to specify the location of the file in which to save the key and to specify the passphrase protecting the content of the file, press the **Enter** key three times):